emilkje/node-deviantart/README.md

 * Improve RSSClient to handle single submissions (data streams etc.)
 * Add sta.sh client for uploads and asset management
-* Mock HTTP-requests in test cases (currently throws timesout on large requests)
+* Mock HTTP-requests in test cases (currently throws timeout on large responses)
 * Move options from submission() to query()
 * More documentation
-* More